 Spanish cuisine brought us aguas frescas, water infused with fruit juices or juices from veggies like cucumber.
-They have a very light, refreshing flavor that’s definitely not just water, but they’re much lighter than a smoothie or even a soda.
-While many recipes load them up with refined sugar, making them not much of an improvement over soda, the sugar really isn’t important to the flavor.
-And if you do want a sweet agua fresca, you can just make it with sweet fruits.
+Their light, refreshing flavor makes a wonderful change from soda.
+While many infused water recipes load them up with refined sugar, I prefer them simple.

 Infused Water Recipes

 - Refreshing, Nourishing Vitamin Water.
 This recipe combines watermelon, grapefruit, lemon, mint and more.
 As a result, you get some vitamins and antioxidants in every glass.

 - Cucumber and Watermelon Infused Water.
 Stay cool weather with these two mild ingredients.
 This is one of the easiest infused water recipes out there, so you can make it quickly and easily.

 - Blackberry Mint Infused Water.
 In addition to a wonderful flavor, this recipe has the advantage of being instant.
 The trick is to muddle the berries so the flavor is released instantly.

 - Rose, Lemon & Strawberry Infused Water.
 Because of the rose petals, this one has a delicate, hard-to-pin-down note.
 If you’ve ever tasted rose water, you have an idea of what I’m talking about.